caden147/tic-tac-toe-game/Development.md

 3. Register this function with the callback handler in server.py using protocol_callback_handler.register_callback_with_protocol.
 The arguments are the type code for the protocol and the message handling function.

+# How to Add a New Command to the Client
+1. Go to the create_request function in client.py.

+2. Action and value are created by splitting input from the user using a single space.
+Value may be the empty string.
+Add an else if statement for if action matches the name of your command.

+3. If the value argument is valid, set the values variable and the type_code to appropriate values so that the client can send the correct message to the server.
+Values should be a list or tuple.